Don't miss out

 total UK PACT fund managed by ICF

 Driven by the urgent need to meet Paris Agreement targets, the UK's International Climate Finance commitment of £11.6 billion up to 2026 has been a significant step forward in funding.
-This substantial commitment signals a clear dedication to addressing the pressing challenges posed by climate change, particularly in the countries that are often the most impacted.
 It underscores the necessity of delivering climate finance both rapidly and effectively, ensuring that each pound spent creates tangible, lasting impacts.
 In this context, the UK PACT program is a major climate mitigation fund aimed at fulfilling the UK's International Climate Finance commitments.

 Challenge